abc8747/ibo/README.md

 - list of bus stops and MTR stations are filtered from the [iGeoCom maps](https://data.gov.hk/en-data/dataset/hk-landsd-openmap-development-hkms-digital-geocom) to generate their own Kernel Density Estimations (KDE) of the transport accessibility.

 - [5m DTM](https://data.gov.hk/en-data/dataset/hk-landsd-openmap-5m-grid-dtm) used is visualise the terrain in HK with a raster layer.

+## Remarks
+The following files are compressed/missing:

+- `section3/gis/shapefiles/buildings_all.zip` - extract it.
+- `section3/gis/shapefiles/GeoCom.zip` - extract it.
+- `section3/gis/shapefiles/S_buildings_geometry_old.zip` - extract it.
+- `section3/gis/shapefiles/W_buildings_geometry_old.zip` - extract it.
+- `section3/gis/iB1000.gdb` - [download here](https://data.gov.hk/en-data/dataset/hk-landsd-openmap-development-hkms-digital-b1k/resource/a3aa069d-9f40-460c-87bf-486b49173846), relink the path in QGIS.
+- some datasets are shared with my [geography EE](https://github.com/cathaypacific8747/geo-ee), if there are any missing datasets follow the `Remarks` section in the README.